mateusztch/tokyo_airbnb/README.md

 # Tokyo Airbnb Data Analysis 🏯📊
 Project Overview
-While diving into Tokyo’s Airbnb market, I saw an exciting opportunity to uncover trends, create interactive visualizations, and build predictive models to better understand the dynamics of short-term rentals in one of the world's busiest cities. 🌏✨
+This project dives into Tokyo's Airbnb market using real-world data to uncover trends, visualize patterns, and predict pricing.
+The aim is to better understand the dynamics of short-term rentals in one of the world’s most visited cities.

-To ensure a seamless analysis and visualization experience, I worked with datasets sourced from Inside Airbnb, performing in-depth explorations, processing data, and using machine learning to predict pricing trends.
-All analyses are anonymized, so you’re seeing a fully generalized version of the project!
+By analyzing anonymized Airbnb data, we identify key insights, map hotspots, and use machine learning to predict pricing.
+It's a practical exploration of data science applied to real-life scenarios.

 Key Features
-Data Exploration & Cleaning 🧹: Started with raw datasets and transformed them into actionable insights.
-Analyzed missing data, handled inconsistencies, and set the stage for rich visualizations.
+Data Exploration 🔍: Cleaned and analyzed datasets to uncover trends in availability, pricing, and seasonality.

-Interactive Heatmaps 🗺️: Leveraged Folium to create geographic insights—exploring which neighborhoods are hotbeds for Airbnb activity and pricing.
+Interactive Maps 🗺️: Used Folium to create geographic heatmaps, highlighting popular neighborhoods and pricing patterns.

-Seasonality and Pricing Trends 📅💰: Studied how availability and pricing vary throughout the year, helping predict high-demand periods in Tokyo.
+Seasonality Analysis 📅💰: Explored how availability and pricing change across the year, identifying high-demand periods in Tokyo.

-Machine Learning Models 🤖: Built and optimized predictive models like Decision Trees, Random Forests, and XGBoost to estimate Airbnb listing prices based on features.
+Predictive Modeling 🤖: Built machine learning models like Decision Trees, Random Forests, and XGBoost to predict listing prices.

-Beautiful Visualizations 🎨: Used Matplotlib and Seaborn to create engaging, insightful visuals that make the data easy to interpret.
+Data Visualizations 📊: Leveraged Seaborn and Matplotlib to create visuals that communicate key insights effectively.

 Technologies Used
-Pandas & Numpy for data manipulation and analysis Matplotlib & Seaborn for visualizations
+Data Tools: Pandas, Numpy for data manipulation and cleaning.
-Folium for geographic heatmaps and spatial analysis Machine Learning:
+Visualization: Matplotlib, Seaborn, Folium for charts, graphs, and interactive maps.
-Decision Trees, Random Forests, and XGBoost for prediction Statsmodels for statistical insights
+Machine Learning: Decision Trees, Random Forest, XGBoost for predictive modeling.
+Statsmodels: For statistical exploration and hypothesis testing.
+Jupyter Notebook: For an interactive and iterative analysis workflow.
-Jupyter Notebook for seamless development and interactive exploration The Process
+The Process
-Exploration & Cleaning 🕵️‍♂️:

-Imported and explored datasets (calendar.csv & listings.csv).
+Data Cleaning 🧹:

-Handled missing data, outliers, and inconsistencies.
+Dealt with missing data, inconsistencies, and outliers.
-Visualization & Analysis 📈:
+Prepared datasets (calendar.csv, listings.csv) for analysis.
+Exploratory Data Analysis 🕵️‍♀️:

-Uncovered trends in pricing, availability, and listing features.
+Studied trends in pricing, availability, and neighborhood activity.
-Used heatmaps to reveal geographic insights.
+Created heatmaps to visualize geographic insights.
-Predictive Modeling 🔮:
+Model Development 🤖:

-Trained machine learning models to predict Airbnb pricing.
+Built machine learning models to predict pricing based on listing features.
-Iterated on models with grid search and hyperparameter tuning.
+Fine-tuned models with hyperparameter optimization for better accuracy.
-Interactive Maps 🌐:

-Created dynamic maps to visualize pricing hotspots in Tokyo.
+Visualization 🎨:

+Used Seaborn and Matplotlib to communicate findings effectively.
+Highlighted seasonal trends, neighborhood hotspots, and feature importance.
 Why This Project?
-I wanted to combine my love for data with the charm of Tokyo, exploring the nuances of its short-term rental market.
-This project was not only a deep dive into Airbnb data but also a chance to flex my data analysis, machine learning, and visualization skills. 🚀

-Next Steps
-Incorporate additional datasets for even richer insights (e.g., reviews, host data).
+This project was an opportunity to combine geographic, temporal, and predictive analysis in a cohesive exploration of Tokyo's Airbnb market.
+The goal was to not only understand the data but also showcase practical applications of data science in the travel and real estate sectors.

+Future Improvements
+Add more datasets, such as reviews or host information, to enrich insights.
-Enhance predictive models with more advanced features or external data like local events.
+Explore advanced prediction methods or external factors (e.g., local events).
-Build a streamlined dashboard for non-technical users to explore the insights.
+Build a dashboard to make findings more accessible to non-technical users.
-This project was a blast to work on, and I hope it inspires you to look at Airbnb data—or any dataset!—with fresh curiosity. 🧠✨